iamdtang/backbone-computed-properties/README.md

 Ember-style computed properties for Backbone models.
 This is very much a work in progress.
 Pull requests are welcome!

+### Why Computed Properties?

+Computed properties let you declare functions as properties.
+It's super handy for taking one or more normal properties and transforming or manipulating their data to create a new value.

+For example, imagine you have a Product model with _price_ and _discountprice_ properties.
+In your template, you need to determine if _discountprice_ is less than _price_, and if so, show _price_ striked out and _discountprice_ beneath it.
+Having this conditional logic in a template can be messy, and impossible depending on the client-side templating library you are using.
+Instead, it would be useful to have a property called _hasDiscount_ that is automatically computed from _price_ and _discountprice_ and recomputes whenever those properties change.

 ### Install

 Grab _backbone-computed.js_ from the _src_ directory and include it on your page.